 What will the post-Covid-19 world look like?
 What are the challenges, what opportunities will arise?
 In March 2020 the Oude Kerk joined forces with Mister Motley, the online magazine that links the visual arts to life.
 Together they invited 16 artists to respond to questions raised by the Covid-19 crisis.
 Their contributions, in the form of short films that were presented in an online project called The World After, clearly radiate the combination of insecurity and optimism that characterized the lockdown period.
 Jointly, the videos paint a telling picture of the unusual spring of 2020.

-From 19 September these videos will also be screened at the Oude Kerk.
+From 19 September these videos will also be installed at the Oude Kerk.
 They are not presented as works of art in a traditional exhibition, but as elements of an enduring conversation between the Oude Kerk, the artists and the rest of society.
-The World After: Conversation Pieces therefore also includes an extensive public programme of performances, screenings, artist talks, concerts, debate evenings and an auction.
+The World After: Conversation Pieces therefore also includes an extensive public programme of performances, screenings, artist talks, concerts, and debate evenings.

 Response to the Context